awdem/CV/README.md

 #### Teamwork

 I'm a calm, easy-going person who is conscious of other people's moods and needs.
-Throughout my experience professionally and as a student, I've often received compliments on my calm demeanour, level-headnesses, and ability to keep the team motivated and on track.
-The retros and stand-ups that I facilitated during group projects at Maker's were often the most productive and rewarding.
+When working in teams throughout my professional and student experience, I've often received compliments on my calm demeanour, level-headnesses, and ability to keep the team motivated and on track.
+Here are some recent examples: the retros and stand-ups that I facilitated during group projects at Maker's were often the most productive and rewarding.
 I also proposed daily mood check-ins that were well-received and fostered team cohesion.
 During my time at Edventure, our group had to work to strict deadlines to organize events and present our project to stakeholders; Afterwards, I was recognized by my group for keeping us focused and preventing us from feeling overwhelmed in otherwise high-pressure situations.
 I was also complimented for my ability to give and recieve feedback in a way that was non-judgemental and productive.

 <!-- listener, calming, funny, easy going use edventure MSc or vegbox as example
 able to bring up conflicting personalities in a healthy and productive way?-->